svanegmond/enemies-of-carlotta/README.markdown

 ===================

 Enemies of Carlotta is a simple mailing list manager.
-It tries to mimick the ezmlm software somewhat, but is written completely from scratch, in Python.
+It tries to mimic the ezmlm software somewhat, but is written completely from scratch in Python.
 The original author decided he didn't want to live with the QMail and ezmlm licenses, and couldn't find something small and simple to replace them.

 If you can't stand to use Mailman, this is the list manager for you.

 EoC supports English, Finnish, French, Spanish, and Swedish.
 Other languages are trivial to add.
 Support for a language means that all